 Different VPN protocols use different network ports to connect.
 That being said, you might have a specific port blocked on your work or home network.
-Make sure to test all of the available protocols in the NordLayer application, as this has a high chance of resolving the issue.
+Check out this article on how to test all different available protocols in the NordLayer application.

 Changing DNS on any device can change the overall connection, increase the speed, resolve unstable connection issues, or help you connect to the VPN.
 Check out this article to change DNS on your macOS device.

 At the moment, NordLayer does not support the IPv6 protocol.
 However, having IPv6 enabled on your network might make it complicated to connect to our servers in some situations.
 That's why we always recommend disabling it for all of our customers to improve the overall connectivity experience.
 Check out this article to learn how to disable IPv6 on a macOS device.